 The Advantages of Owning a Gas Chainsaw

 Electric chainsaws remain a viable choice for small urban gardens, particularly in areas with noise restrictions.
-Additionally, while small chainsaws do a good job of minor tree pruning, they aren’t the tool of choice for everyday wood cutting.
+Additionally, while small chainsaws do a good job pruning small trees, they can’t stand up to everyday wood cutting.

 - Unrestricted movement: With a tank of gas and a can of oil, the user can go anywhere.
 There’s no power cord to worry about and no need to charge batteries.

-- Durability: Although difficult to generalize, a high-quality gas chainsaw that’s properly maintained usually outlasts an electric model.
+- Durability: Although difficult to generalize, a properly-maintained, high-quality gas chainsaw usually outlasts a battery-operated chainsaw.

 Q: What fuel do I need for my gas chainsaw?

-Regular unleaded gas is fine.
+Go with regular unleaded gas.
 Chainsaws aren’t particularly fussy, but premium gas is probably a bit rich.
-If you have a two-stroke gas chainsaw, oil must be added to the fuel before use.
+If you have a two-stroke gas chainsaw, you must add oil to the fuel before use.
 Check the owner’s manual for correct proportions.
-Four-stroke gas chainsaws contain oil in a separate reservoir.
+Four-stroke gas powered chainsaws hold oil in a separate reservoir.

 Q: How do I start a gas chainsaw?

-The procedure is usually to prime the carburetor, giving a couple of gentle pulls on the cord with the motor off.
+Usually, you prime the carburetor with a couple of gentle pulls on the cord with the motor off.
 Then turn it on and pull it again to fire it up.
-Modern gas chainsaws normally make this quick and easy.
-However, it’s important to read the owner’s manual.
-Common complaints about starting difficulties are often because the owner hasn’t checked the instructions.
+Modern gas saws normally make this quick and easy.
+However, read the owner’s manual.
+Many complaints about starting difficulties result from user error.

 Q: Is the weight of a chainsaw important?

-Small chainsaws are usually very manageable, but weight can increase significantly with larger models.
-Whether this becomes a factor will depend on your physical strength, whether you need to work off the ground, or whether you must use a chainsaw all day.
+Small chainsaws are usually very manageable, but larger models can get heavy.
+Whether this becomes a problem for you depends on your physical strength, whether you need to work off the ground, or how long you must use the chainsaw.

 Q: Can I modify the chainsaw exhaust to make the machine quieter?

 To run properly, the motor relies on back pressure from the exhaust.
-Removing or modifying it will impact the chainsaw’s performance.
+Removing or modifying it will impact the chainsaw’s performance negatively.